Verifying Device Drivers with Pancake: Introduction

-Using this support, we produce the first verification of a device driver for a non-trivial device, a driver for the seL4-based \lionsos~\citep{\lionsCite} for a 1\,Gb/s Ethernet card that is used in popular Arm SoCs.

-Our experience shows that \name's automated deductive verification support is usable for those with a systems development background, allowing the verification of critical guarantees for practical drivers (\autoref{s:verif}).
-A first-year PhD student, with a background of mostly systems development, but not formal verification, was able to complete the verification of our \name-based Ethernet driver in about three person-months (after manually transcribing a C implementation into \name)---a process that is likely significantly faster when applied to further drivers.
+Our experience shows that \name's automated deductive verification support is easy to use for those with a systems development background, allowing the verification of critical guarantees for practical drivers (\autoref{s:verif}).
+The verification of our Ethernet driver took around three person-months.
+The driver was ported from C to \name and then verified by the one member of the team who had no prior verification experience.
+We expect the process will be even faster once a library of example verified drivers is available.
 This demonstrates \name as a viable alternative to C for systems-level code, but one with the advantage of accessible end-to-end verification support.

 Our evaluation in \autoref{s:perf} shows that the verified \name driver performs very close to the C version.